 With song lyrics like, “You shoot me down, but I won't fall.
 I am titanium,” Sia encourages her listeners to think of themselves as titanium, invincible against inner and outer forces that threaten to harm them.
 Whether it’s depression or any other mental illness, the idea of being “stone-hard as bulletproof glass” can be a much-needed boost of confidence in tough times.

-While songs about overcoming depression can be a source of comfort in dark times, they aren’t the solution.
-If you notice any signs of depression in yourself or a loved one, you should seek professional help right away.
+While songs for depression recovery can be a source of comfort in dark times, they aren’t the solution.
+If you notice any signs of depression in yourself or a loved one, you should seek out mood disorder treatment right away.

 Banyan Mental Health offers care for a variety of disorders, ranging from depression to anxiety to schizophrenia.
 If you need depression treatment or any other form of care, we’re here to help.
 Whether you’re actively looking for care or just need someone to talk to, we’re here.

 Call Banyan Treatment Centers anytime at 888-280-4763 or contact us online for a one-on-one consultation.